ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 When `true`, reset the form upon a successful validation result.

 Note however, that since we're using `bind:value` on the input fields, a HTML form reset (clearing all fields in the DOM) won't have any effect.
-So in Superforms, **resetting means going back to the initial state of the form data**, effectively setting `$form` to what was initially sent to `superForm`.
-Usually, this is what is returned in the load function, [default values](/default-values) if only the schema was passed to `superValidate`.
+So in Superforms, **resetting means going back to the initial state of the form data**, basically setting `$form` to what was initially sent to `superForm`.

 For a custom reset, you can instead modify the `data` field returned from `superValidate` on the server, or use the [events](/concepts/events) together with the [reset](/api#superform-return-type) function on the client.